Too Much is Never Enough

 Assembling the items is like putting together a puzzle—Maggie’s goal is maximum items per square inch, with an overall balance of color and materials.
 It’s a more-is-more philosophy.
 Heavy things get drilled and wired, lighter things are attached with a variety of adhesives including hot glue and epoxy resins.
 Every wreath has at least one Easter Egg—an item that doesn’t belong—a dog on the cat wreath, a fox on the chicken wreath, oranges on the banana wreath, you get the idea.

-These Wreaths Are Bananas: Recent Work by Maggie Stephens, on view Nov.
+These Wreaths Are Bananas: Recent Work by Maggie Stephens, were on view from Nov.
 26 - Jan 1, Hotel Ella, Austin Texas.
-Join us for the opening reception on Friday, Dec.
+An opening reception was held Friday, Dec.
 1, 6-9 pm.
 More Details

 Maggie Stephens makes joyful things.
 She lives in Austin, Texas.
 Contact her at maggie at maggiestephens dot com.